jeguberman/ultragram/README.md

   * 10:00 styling mostly finished. still need to add a picture into cell phone image and incorporate authroutes.
 If there's time, do rotating pictures.
 Don't wast time on this.
     * authrouting
-    * login screen out of bends if window too small
+    * login screen out of bounds if window too small
     * image at log in
-    * rotating images